Numidia: War with Rome

-In 108 BC, after regrouping, Metellus invaded Numidia, pushing Jugurtha’s Berber forces into retreat and capturing Cirta.
+In 108 BC, after regrouping, Metellus invaded Numidia, pushing Jugurtha's Berber forces into retreat and capturing Thala.
 Jugurtha fled to the Gaetulians and sought aid from Bocchus.
 Metellus was recalled and replaced by Consul Marius, who led an army of 50,000 men.
 Marius defeated the combined forces of Jugurtha and Bocchus near Sitifis after a three-day battle and returned to Cirta.
-Bocchus sought peace and, at the urging of Marius’s lieutenant Sulla, betrayed Jugurtha.
+Bocchus sought peace and, at the urging of Marius's lieutenant Sulla, betrayed Jugurtha.
 Luring his son-in-law into his camp, Bocchus handed Jugurtha over to the Romans in 106 BC.
 On January 1, 104 BC, Marius celebrated a triumph in Rome, with the captured Jugurtha paraded in chains.
 That same evening, Jugurtha was thrown into the Tullianum prison, where he soon died from cold and starvation.